15 Symptoms Of Depression And Anxiety

 If you are concerned that your child could be experiencing anxiety or depression, consider looking more into children’s mental health and bringing up any concerns with their primary care provider.
 For older adults and seniors, depression and anxiety symptoms can include memory loss, substance misuse, and loss of interest in hobbies and activities.
 Many people want to avoid feeling like a burden in these situations, but reaching out for help is often the most powerful thing you can do.

 Not sure if you're going through depression or anxiety?
 While mental illness varies from person to person, there are a few common signs and symptoms to be on the lookout for.
 The more symptoms you experience and the longer you experience them for, the more likely you are to be dealing with a mental illness like anxiety or depression.

 - Excessive Worrying

 If you find yourself constantly worrying about things, it could be a symptom of anxiety.
-While some worry is a normal part of everyday life, people suffering from anxiety deal with excessive worry, even about things that might not otherwise seem very important.
+While some worry is a normal part of everyday life, people going through anxiety deal with excessive worry, even about things that might not otherwise seem very important.
 These worries are often intrusive and affect your thoughts and emotions even when you try your best to ignore them.

 - Feeling Restless or On Edge